BrettLin01/delta/docs/rfc/220517-cesium-segment-storage.md

 ## Restrictions on Time-Series

-Delta is designed to work with data acquisition hardware, and as such, must be optimized for time-series data that arrives at predictable, high sample rates (25 KHz+).
-This is very different a typical IOT use case with edge devices streaming low rate data at unpredictable intervals.
-This is also different from an observability use case, where a system can frequently discard old data.
+Delta is designed to work with data acquisition hardware, and as such, must be optimized for time-series data that arrives at predictable, high sample rates (e.g. 25 KHz+).
+This is very different a typical IOT use case with edge devices streaming low rate data at unpredictable intervals or an observability use case, where a system can frequently discard old data.
 This is not the case in Delta, as telemetry must be kept for extended periods of time.